Skill Demand Index

 Which roles need Advanced Excel Skills most:

-Other positions drive 50% of demand.
-Marketing and Project Management also frequently list Advanced Excel Skills as a requirement.
-Skills commonly paired with Advanced Excel Skills include Marketing Analytics Experience.
+Other positions drive 40% of demand.
+Project Management and Data Analysis also frequently list Advanced Excel Skills as a requirement.
+Skills commonly paired with Advanced Excel Skills include Bachelor's Degree and Analytical Skills.

 Depth Level Distribution